juliesymons/juliesymons.github.io/gettingStarted/index.md

     //release ComputeGraph resources.
 This must be done explicitly to shutdown the Actor system. cg.release

 The most common methods of a compute graph are `step`, `reset`, and `release`.
 You can also use `save` to save a compute graph and its state.
+See [Controlling The Computation](../programmingGuide/#controlling-the-computation) section of the Programming Guide for more information about stepping and resetting the `ComputeGraph`.

-The [Programming Cog Applications](../programmingGuide/#programming-cog-applications) section of the Programming Guide has more detail about the internals of the compute graph.
+The [Programming Cog Applications](../programmingGuide/#programming-cog-applications) section of the Programming Guide has more detail about the internals of stepping the compute graph and how the feedback operators update the tensor fields using a 2-phase clock.

 ## Neural Network Toolkit